tytydraco/yessleep/out/I_Just_Bought_My_Dream_Home_But_What_I_Discovered_Inside_Will_Haunt_Me_Forever.md

 I just moved into a new home, a beautiful, remodeled house with a grand entrance and a sprawling lawn.
-I was so excited to start their new life and spent the following weeks unpacking and decorating.
+I was so excited to start my new life and spend the following weeks unpacking and decorating.
 But there was something strange about the house that I couldn't quite put my finger on.

 It started with a door.
 The first time I noticed it was in the hallway.
 It was an old wooden door with intricate carvings, and I assumed it led to a storage space or a closet.
 I tried to open the door but, found that the handle was missing.
 So, I left the door alone and continued to unpack figured I would investigate it in the morning.